 You do not need a rooster to get eggs.
 A hen will still lay eggs without a rooster, the eggs just will not be fertile.
 To have fertile eggs for hatching you should keep 1 rooster per every 8-10 hens.

 Let’s say you own 6 hens (enough for several dozen eggs per week) and you have a good watering and feeding setup.
 On average you might feed and water twice a week and spend an hours or so every 10 days to 2 weeks raking out the coop.
 Walk-In coops are easier to rake out for obvious reasons… they’re more accessible.
 If your chickens free range in the daytime, you will both feed less and have to clean out the coop less.

 This depends on five main factors… (1) age (2) breed (3) nutrition (4) health and (5) where you live.

-Age: Chickens start laying at about 15-18 weeks of age and will be fully productive for 2-3 years at which time they will lay fewer and fewer eggs.
+Age: Chickens start laying at about 18-24 weeks of age and will be fully productive for 2-3 years.

 Breed: The most highly productive breeds (like a Leghorn) can lay up to 300 eggs per year, most common backyard chicken breeds are in the 200 to 240 range.
 Some specialty breeds will lay fewer.

 Nutrition: “Layer Feed” either pelleted or crumbled has the optimum balance of nutrition for layers and optimizes the number of eggs laid.
 Hens that do not receive adequate high quality feed will divert nutrition to life support, and egg production will be reduced.